AIvoiceagentBD/AivoiceagentBD/docs/project_overview.md

-# 🇧🇩 Bangla AI Voice Agent — Multilingual & Global-ready
+# 🇧🇩 AI Voice Agent — Multilingual & Global-ready

 **An AI-powered voice agent that speaks, understands, and completes short tasks — Bangla-first, globally ready.**
 Built to help businesses automate short real-world conversations (appointment scheduling, order confirmations, campaigns, follow-ups) in Bangla — and designed to scale to English and other languages for global customers.